Introduction

 later middle ages, the troubadours, under the influence of Christianity,

-transformed the earlier romantic literature based on hedonism into a new
+transformed an old literature based on hedonism into a new

 love.[1]